noe2019/Smart-Lending/README.md

 The dataset was collected from the bank's internal systems, which record every loan application and its related details.
 The data is anonymized to protect customer privacy and complies with data protection regulations.

 ### Data Cleaning and Preprocessing
-Most columns have zero missing values except for 'emp_title', which has 1,438 missing entries.
-All missing values (NaN) in the 'emp_title' column with the string "Unknown".
+- Most columns have zero missing values except for emp_title', which has 1,438 missing entries.
+All missing values (NaN) in the `emp_title` column with the string `Unknown`.
 ![Handling missing data](https://raw.githubusercontent.com/noe2019/Smart-Lending/main/images/md.gif)
+- Convert dat columns to datetime.
 ## Exploratory Data Analysis (EDA)

 ### Customer Demographics

-Explore the demographic breakdown of borrowers, highlighting key characteristics.
+This analysis helps identify patterns and trends among different borrower segments.

 ### Loan Performance